~ an essay

 What is the motivation of each?
 For both commerce and religion, it is growth.
 It is about gaining more people, more land, more resources, more of the community.
 Both the company and the church are necessarily more beholden to their shareholders / their congregation, a subset of the population, than they are to the public at large.
 This is by design.
 The telos of their operation is this stratification of in- and out-groups.
 It necessitates growth and competition.
 As a result, a market-based, egalitarian economy based in the hearts and minds of the populace is born.
 Each industry requires good salesman to succeed.
 And they do.
 For good or ill, each is offering some type of demanded value to those who choose to fall in line and invest of themselves their monetary and spiritual capital.

 It seems to be that both capitalistic industry and organized, institutional religious practice prey on two prominent aspects of the human psyche — greed and fear, respectively.
 The believer puts stock in two worlds, in a manner of speaking, that of the material plane and the spiritual plane.
 Material greed is innate within us to some degree.
 The drive to acquire, to win, to accumulate the wealth and status of success.
 Fear is even more ingrained.
 We are bound helplessly to the fear of death and of meaninglessness.
 Death can’t be the end, there has to be something else.
 We need certain things to be true in order to go on.
-This boils down to simply the hope that tomorrow will be better than today, for us as individuals, and it must hold true even beyond our final breaths.
-Thus, on these waves of ideology, the twin pillars of capitalism and Christianity come to define our country’s path and ascension in the world order.
+Simply, this boils down to the hope that tomorrow will be better than today, for ourselves and for our families, and it must hold true even beyond our final breaths.
+Thus, on these waves of ideology, the twin pillars of capitalism and Christianity come to define our country’s path to ascension in the world order.

 So what is wrong with all this?
-It’s hard to say, there’s so much at work, so much history to unpack.
-We can’t deny what our venerable country has been able to achieve into modern eras, in spite of questionable foundations.
-There Will Be Blood is able to convey the general truth of this reality with precision, laying the groundwork just with the demeanors and actions of Daniel and Eli alone as archetypes.
+Legally? – absolutely nothing.
+Ethically? – It’s hard to say, there’s so much at work, so much history to unpack.
+We can’t deny what our venerable country has been able to achieve into modern eras, in terms of material wealth and geopolitical power, in spite of the questionable foundations of the people and systems that built it.
+There Will Be Blood is able to convey the truth of this reality with precision, laying the groundwork just with the ambitious demeanors and actions of Daniel and Eli alone as archetypes.
 At the same time, we are showcased the dark, beating heart at the center of these pillars, their institutions, their leaders — the hypocrisy, the selfishness, the hubris at work within these two.
-They each get lost in their own pursuits, each succumbing to their own demons and to madness.
+They get lost in their own pursuits, each succumbing to their own demons and to madness.

 Daniel’s primary pitch to the people of Little Boston becomes one of cultivation.
 He claims he wants to build up the community, with respect to education, farming, employment, wealth.
 He knows he can improve their standard of living and his operation he’s bringing to town actually will.
 These are the boons capitalism brings — all the ships do rise in some respect.
 “This community of your will not only survive, it will flourish.”
 Such technological advancement and the feats of commercial development do provide a public good.
 They do drive socioeconomic progression for the population at large.
 And I think this film does an excellent job of showcasing the full expanse of this new enterprise.